khaledCSE/selfMade-Tutorials/install-arch.md

 7. `EDITOR=nano visudo`
 8. Uncomment `%wheel ALL=ALL` then save and exit

+## Configuring Network [IMPROVED! + Latest]
+> Arch has a much easier way to configure network than `dhcpcd` mentioned in the *LAN* section below. `networkmanager` package does it easily.
+This handles the wi-fi and lan pretty smoothly and provides a GUI interface too.

+To install it, run: `sudo pacman -Syy networkmanager`

 ## Bootloader installation
 1. `pacman -Syu grub efibootmgr`
 2. `grub-install --target=x86_64-efi --efi-directory=/efi/ --bootloader-id=Arch`